charlie-vf/genshin-blog-project/README.md

 ### **Nav Bar**

-The navigation bar features an oft-memed quote from the game ('Te Nnadayo'), links Home, Create a Post, Categories dropdown and Register/Login/Logout, as well as the site's name on the far right.
+The navigation bar features an oft-memed quote from the game ('Te Nnadayo'), links to Home, Create a Post, Categories dropdown and Register/Login/Logout, as well as the site's name on the far right.
 On smaller screens, the navigation bar condenses into a full dropdown menu.
 The navigation menu features on all webpages, and the Login link alters depending on the User's login status.
 The Categories dropdown becomes a link to a full categories page when the User is not on the homepage.